-The Importance of Bennifer: Why Jennifer Lopez and Ben Affleck Hanging Out Drove the Internet Wild - E!
+The History of Bennifer: Why Jennifer Lopez and Ben Affleck Getting Back Together Is Still So Special - E!
 Online

 "We try to make the best of it," she continued.
 "I'm not saying there's not times that we wish [we] could just be going to the movies and come out and there's not a crowd there waiting.
 You just want to spend your Sunday afternoon not working, but at the same time we both love what we do.
 If that's something that's part of it, then that's fine.
 We feel the love and we're very happy about it."

-BTW, Lopez was also sporting a ring, but would only say that she and Affleck had talked about marriage.
+BTW, Lopez was also sporting a ring, but would only say that she and Affleck—who were also filming Kevin Smith's Jersey Girl around this time—had talked about marriage.

 As it turned out, after just a few months of dating, they were engaged.
 Affleck had proposed to Lopez during a trip back to his old stomping grounds of Boston to visit his family.
 In fact, he offered her that instantly iconic 6.1-carat pink diamond ring from Harry Winston (estimated worth: between $1.2 million and $2.5 million) at his mom Chris Anne's house.